opentechinstitute/990-scraper/README.md

 ## Contributing

 Thanks for your interest in contributing!
-To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).
+To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md), and join [the chatroom on Gitter](https://gitter.im/990-scraper/Lobby#).

 ## Participation Guidelines